The Fourth Annual Healthy Cities Virtual Conference

 About the Session

-This opening session will focus on scaling solutions and mobilizing people are at the heart of creating healthier, more sustainable cities.
+This session will focus on scaling solutions and mobilizing people are at the heart of creating healthier, more sustainable cities.
 This session brings together diverse perspectives on how scaling can take shape, from investing locally to driving broader systems change.
-Dr. Audrey Jamal will highlight the importance of scaling in place, where communities build capacity and invest in themselves rather than relying on large multinational companies.

-David will offer a complementary perspective, drawing on his experience advancing large-scale systems change in the construction sector.
+David will draw on his experience advancing large-scale systems change in the construction sector.
 His work emphasizes building alliances and aligning decarbonization goals with business motivations, while navigating challenges such as shifting policy environments and the need to demonstrate quick progress to maintain engagement.
-He also explores the social and cultural factors that support or impede change, highlighting how prestige, reputation, and FOMO can encourage companies to move beyond minimum standards and join industry leaders.
+Nick will tackle the idea of scaling agri-food to support healthy cities.

-Together, these perspectives will spark dialogue on the opportunities and challenges of scaling change at both local and global levels, and how these approaches can work in tandem to build the future of healthy cities.
+Together, these perspectives will spark dialogue on the opportunities and challenges of scaling change at various levels and focuses and how these approaches can work in tandem to build the future of healthy cities.

 David Messer